 Adding New Training Material in the Central Repository

-From the dropdown menu that will appear, select whether you want to upload, import, or create a new training material by selecting the type of object.
+From the dropdown menu that will appear, select whether you want to upload, import, or create a new training material by selecting the type of training material.
 Complete the process of uploading, importing, or creating the training material by filling out as much information as possible in each pop-up box and tab.
-If you need some guidance, you can read more about the process of creating and managing various training materials.
 When you’re finished uploading or creating a training material, press Save Changes.
-The object will now appear in your central repository.
+The training material will now appear in your central repository.

 Adding Training Material from the Content Marketplace